Getting to Know Siri

 Before you can issue a command to Siri, she needs to be summoned.
 Here are four methods to summon Siri

-- Press and hold the Home button until you hear Siri respond.
+- Press and hold the Side button or Home button (older iPhones) until you see Siri respond.
 Then make your request.

-- Simply hold down the Home button while you speak, then release it when you finish.
+- Alternatively, you can simply hold down the Side (or Home) button while you speak, then release it when you finish.
 This is great if you have any challenge with the timing of tip #1.

-- If you’re using a headset or bluetooth in your car, you can generally use the call button instead of the Home button.
+- If you’re using a headset or bluetooth in your car, you can generally press and hold the call button instead of the Home button.
+This will vary by headphone or vehicle.
+Check your vehicles manual.

 The Settings App has a number of setting to manage Siri.
 Access those setting by tapping Settings>Siri & Search to access the screen below.
 Remember in Settings, Green means the switch is ON.

-To turn on “Hey Siri” and to identify if your device must be connected to a power source to use it, go to Settings > Siri & Search > Listen for “Hey Siri”.
-Older devices require that your device is plugged into your charger in order to respond.
+To turn on “Hey Siri” as a method to summon Siri.
+To use “Hey Siri”, go to Settings > Siri & Search > Listen for “Hey Siri”.
+Older devices may require that your device is plugged into your charger in order to respond.
 When you turn this function on, you will be asked to train your device to recognize your voice.
-Expect to sey “Hey Siri” and more a few times.
+Expect to say “Hey Siri” a few times.

-Controls whether Siri responds if you press the Home button.
+Controls whether Siri responds if you press the Home button or the Side button.

 If you have a security concern about accessing Siri while your phone is locked, you can turn Access When Locked off by accessing Settings > Siri & Search > Access When Locked.